MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/04-exercise-enrich-cognitive-custom-classes.md

 ---
 lab:
-    title: 'Enrich a cognitive search index with custom classes'
+    title: 'Enrich an AI search index with custom classes'
 ---

-# Enrich a cognitive search index with custom classes
+# Enrich an AI search index with custom classes

 You've built a search solution and now want to add Azure AI Services for language enrichments to your indexes.

-In this exercise, you'll create an Azure Cognitive Search solution and enrich an index with the results from a Language Studio custom text classification project.
+In this exercise, you'll create an Azure AI Search solution and enrich an index with the results from a Language Studio custom text classification project.
 You'll create a function app to connect search and your classification model together.

 > **Note**
 > To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.com/free](https://azure.com/free?azure-portal=true).